tyndorael/ticketing-microservices/README.md

 skaffold dev
 ```

-and all the microservices are going to be running in the local k8s cluster.
+With this all the microservices are going to be running in the local k8s cluster.

 ### Secrets

-for the auth service (and everything who use jwt token authentication).
+for the auth service (and everything who use jwt token authentication) use the following secret.

 ```bash
 kubectl create secret generic jwt-secret --from-literal=JWT_KEY=<string>